MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-manage-app-governance.md

 ---
-title: App governance in Microsoft 365 ms.date: 12/21/2022
+title: App governance add-on in Microsoft 365 Defender ms.date: 12/21/2022 ms.topic: conceptual
-ms.topic: conceptual
 description: Implement Microsoft app governance capabilities to govern your apps.
 ---

-# App governance add-on to Defender for Cloud Apps
+# App governance add-on to Defender for Cloud Apps in Microsoft 365 Defender

 > [!NOTE]
 > To sign up for app governance, see [Get started with app governance](app-governance-get-started.md).